 The tournament lock must be disabled in order to change settings on the board.
-While the marker is turned on (but not in programming mode), push and hold the lock button located on the surface of the board.
+Toggle the tournament lock by pushing the small switch located next to the mini-B USB socket.
+While the marker is turned on (but not in programming mode), push and hold the lock button.
 The LED will flash red or green to indicate the status of the lock.
 Red means the lock is on; green means the lock is off.
 When the lock and the marker are off, pull and hold the trigger, and turn the board on.
 The marker will boot into programming mode, showing a rainbow sequence before stopping at solid green.
 The board will remember the previously viewed setting after consecutive boots into programming mode.